 The rock underlying this valley floor is mostly Oligocene Vasquez Formation.
 The Sierra Pelona Mountains to the north are made of Precambrian Pelona Schist.
 These mountains are a part of the Transverse Ranges as they generally run west to east.
 Vasquez Rocks are also composed of the Vasquez Formation and the shape is due to differential erosion of parts of the formation.

 In nearby Tick Canyon, a borax mine flourished from 1906 to about 1920.
 The remains can still be seen along Davenport Road about half way between Sierra Highway and Agua Dulce Canyon Road.
 Many minerals can be found there including howlite, colemanite, ulexite, and many others.
 A great website has been produced covering the mineralogy of the locality in much greater detail by the Mineralogical Society of Southern California.

 Rivers and Drainage

 Most streams in this area drain southerly into the Santa Clara River via Agua Dulce Canyon.
 These streams are eroding headward into the Sierra Pelona Valley floor creating a terraced appearance.
 There is a smaller drainage divide to the northwest that separates the Mint Canyon drainage from Agua Dulce Canyon.
-Mint Canyon also drains into the Santa Clara River near Solemint in Santa Clarita.
+Mint Canyon, heading westerly, also drains into the Santa Clara River near Solemint in Santa Clarita.

 Faults and Folds